mmdrozd/Methods/Assignments/14_Final-Class-Project/Final-Class-Project.md

 The final project should be a REMARK, with a directory structure patterend on that of the BufferStockTheory REMARK.

-You will "turn it in" by making a pull request to the econ-ark/REMARK repository, from a "fork" of econ-ark/REMARK that you  will make when you begin your project.
+You will "turn it in" by making a pull request to the econ-ark/REMARK repository, from a "fork" of econ-ark/REMARK that you make as the first step of your project.

-Your PR should be from the "master branch" of your fork.
+(Your PR should be from the "master branch" of your fork.)

 ## The project should satisfy the following requirements: